Dansby Swanson Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.01 team ERA ranks 10th among all MLB pitching staffs.
+- The Brewers have a 4.00 team ERA that ranks 10th across all league pitching staffs.

-- Brewers pitchers combine to rank 23rd in baseball in home runs allowed (166 total, 1.3 per game).
+- The Brewers rank 22nd in baseball in home runs surrendered (168 total, 1.3 per game).

-- The lefty's most recent time out came on Wednesday against the Minnesota Twins, when he threw five innings, surrendering three earned runs while allowing five hits.
+- In his last time out on Wednesday against the Minnesota Twins, the right-hander tossed six innings, allowing six earned runs while surrendering eight hits.

-- The 36-year-old has put up a 3.18 ERA and 6.1 strikeouts per nine innings across 17 games this season, while allowing a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.